Stefan Schick's personal Blog

 sway tray status - Swaybar Tool

 A while ago I was testing sway as a wayland compositor.
 The goal was to make the switch to wayland for my daily work.
 Unfortunately, this didn’t quite work out.
 I have the feeling, that wayland isn’t quite there yet.
 A lot of things work, but it still feels cumbersome at times.
 Anyway, while testing sway, I noticed that the tray wasn’t working.
 When looking for the reason I stumbled upon the planned swaybar tray features.
+A bit disheartened I thought about what are the essential things I need.
+The most important things for me are battery information and the current date and time.

 Read more